About the scheme

 PhD Fellows are encouraged to interact closely with people and activities in the two Houses of Parliament, including Select Committees, MPs and Peers, their support services, ‘All-Party Parliamentary Group’ meetings and the very wide range of other activities at the Palace of Westminster.

 The fellowship can be carried out full-time for three months or a part-time option can be arranged if required.
-Successful applicants will complete their fellowship during 2023 with the start date to be agreed between the applicant, POST, Nuffield Foundation and the applicant’s supervisor.
+Successful applicants will complete their fellowship during September – December 2026 or January – April 2027 with a start date to be agreed between the applicant, POST, the Nuffield foundation and the applicants supervisor.

 Successful candidates will be required to complete pre-employment checks.
 This includes security vetting to Counter Terrorist Check (CTC) level.
 All successful candidates are required to pass these checks before an offer can be confirmed.